Jane Birkenhead, January 19 2024

 Other teachers charge upwards of $150 for specialist services such as an individual score review.
 Again, this is nice marketing but experienced TOEFL teachers will do this as anyway during lesson packages.

-Notice that I quoted rates for experienced teachers.
-I’m sure you’ve searched and found classes where teachers charge $20 per hour but I can guarantee that these teachers will not have the knowledge and experience to get you through TOEFL.
+I’m sure you’ve searched and found classes where teachers charge $20 per hour but I can guarantee that these teachers will not have the knowledge and experience to help you achieve your TOEFL scores quickly.

 I can also guarantee that teachers whose lesson rates are at the higher end of the scale that I quoted above, will be working for you outside lesson hours as well by checking homework, giving feedback and planning constructive lessons for you.

 I've heard of other teachers who rush away at the end of each lesson, who don't give any feedback between lessons, and who rely on practicing the same things over and over again in lessons.
-There's an old saying, "You get what you pay for."
-And in exam preparation, this is certainly true.

 2. Exams or lessons?